BlazPocrnja/portfolio-template/README.md

 # Creative Developer Portfolio — Astro + React + GSAP starter

-A starter template in the same genre as the site you shared, built with the same stack (Astro islands, React for interactive bits, GSAP + ScrollTrigger, Lenis for smooth scroll).
-It's original code and placeholder content — nothing is copied from the reference site — so it's yours to reshape.

 ## What's in here

 | Technique in the reference site | Where it lives here |